Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events: Empirical studies

-{\blue{\textbf{Table \ref{tab:c3_n200}} summarizes results for the time-varying treatment effect model of scenario (iii).
+\textbf{Table \ref{tab:c3_n200}} summarizes results for the time-varying treatment effect model of scenario (iii).
 Under the null, all methods maintain accurate point and standard error estimation and hence proper type I error control.
 Under the alternative, only the AUMCF retains these properties while also achieving high power.
 In contrast, the comparable parametric methods exhibit substantial upward bias (relative to the ESE), leading to deceptively high power and poor coverage of the 95\% CIs, particularly when the observation window is longer.
 Although the LWR and SWR methods yield accurate point and standard error estimates, their power is even lower than that of the Cox proportional hazards model.
-Results for $n_1 = n_2 = 100$ and 400, presented in \textbf{Web Tables 3} and \textbf{6}, lead to similar conclusions.
-For the larger sample size, both the Cox model and the shared Gamma frailty model exhibit conservative type I error, especially in the shorter observation window setting.
-Overall, the AUMCF is the only method that consistently controls type I error and provides accurate estimation and inference, without a major loss in power compared to parametric alternatives and with improved power over win ratio methods.}}
+Results for $n_1 = n_2 = 100$ and 400, presented in \textbf{Web Tables 2} and \textbf{4}, lead to similar conclusions.
+For the larger sample size, both the Cox model and the frailty model exhibit conservative type I error, especially in the shorter observation window setting.
+Overall, the AUMCF is the only method that consistently controls type I error and provides accurate estimation and inference, without a major loss in power compared to parametric alternatives and with improved power over win ratio methods.

-{\blue{With respect to the proposed covariate adjustment method, \textbf{Figure \ref{fig:covariate_adjustment}} presents the relative efficiency of the adjusted and unadjusted estimators for scenarios (i) and (ii) under the null using both an informative and uninformative covariate.
-As expected, augmentation with an uninformative covariate provides no benefit, whereas augmentation with an informative covariate improves efficiency, especially for the independent competing risks scenario where the covariate imbalance is more signficant. \textbf{Web Figures 1} and \textbf{2} correspond to the smaller and larger sample sizes, respectively, and show similar results. \textbf{Web Tables 1}, \textbf{4}, and \textbf{7} show that the augmented estimator has precise point and interval estimation and controlled Type I error across all settings.}}
+With respect to the proposed covariate adjustment method, \textbf{Web Figure 1} presents the relative efficiency of the adjusted and unadjusted estimators for scenarios (i) and (ii) under the null using both an informative and uninformative covariate.
+As expected, augmentation with an uninformative covariate provides no benefit, whereas augmentation with an informative covariate improves efficiency, especially for the independent competing risks scenario where the covariate imbalance is more significant. \textbf{Web Figures 2} and \textbf{3} correspond to the smaller and larger sample sizes, respectively, and show similar results.